-The $200 million investment in the new Science tower on the corner of Symonds and Wellesley Streets allows us to begin co-locating the Schools of Environment and Psychology with most of the other schools in the Faculty of Science.
+The $200 million investment in the Science tower on the corner of Symonds and Wellesley Streets allowed the University to co-locate the Schools of Environment and Psychology with most of the other schools in the Faculty of Science.

-The University Council approved the business case for a new $250 million Faculty of Engineering building on the City Campus to be completed in 2019.
-This will allow us to accommodate the very rapid growth in the faculty in line with national priorities and government investment.
+The University Council approved the business case for a new $250 million Faculty of Engineering building on the City Campus which was completed in 2019.
+This allow the University to accommodate the very rapid growth within the Engineering faculty in line with national priorities and government investment.

 Given our objective of attracting students of high academic potential from throughout New Zealand and around the world, we have continued to invest heavily in student accommodation.
-We opened the 264-bed apartment-style Carlaw Park stage II development and completed a new block of 343 studio apartments in Symonds Street.
+The 264-bed apartment-style Carlaw Park stage II development opened and a new block of 343 studio apartments in Symonds Street was completed.
 Both of these are public-private partnerships.

 We took ownership of the long-established Grafton Hall in a generous arrangement with the Presbyterian Methodist Congregational Foundation.
 This saw the $8.4m net proceeds of the sale of surrounding properties owned by the Foundation returned to University students through an endowed scholarships programme.

-Most recently, we launched ‘For all our futures’, a campaign to provide the funding and support we need to have a lasting impact on the challenges and opportunities we all face in a complex and rapidly changing world.
+Most recently, the ‘For all our futures’ campaign has provided the funding and support we need to have a lasting impact on the challenges and opportunities we all face in a complex and rapidly changing world.

 The University Arms (crest) were granted by Letters Patent on 15 February 1962, and are recorded in the College of Arms, London.